 In a world that has lost the sense of sin, promoting frequent Confession is sowing seeds of resurrection.
 Wherever the soul kneels in humility, God bends down in tenderness.
-Where sin abounded, grace abounded all the more (cf. Romans 5:20).
+Where sin

 In catechesis, parish life, and the family, let us rediscover and transmit the greatness of this sacrament-not as an obligation, but as a transformative encounter with Christ who never tires of forgiving.